- Before you're offered a place on a teacher training programme, you'll have an interview. Find out how to prepare for your interview.

 - You must reply to your offers in Track.
 Any verbal or email communication with a training provider will not be considered formal decisions.

 - You can only accept one offer.
 If you’ve got more than one, you’ll have to choose the offer that's best for you and decline the others.
+If you’ve also applied to providers via the Department for Educations Apply for teacher training services, you must ensure you’re not holding an offer with both UCAS and their Apply for Teacher Training service.

 - But if you don’t want to accept any of the offers, you can decline them all.